-10. Get a Good Night’s Sleep in the Mondo Hotel
+10. Get a Good Night’s Sleep in the Leopold Hotel

 We enjoyed the champagne breakfast buffet, complete with Belgian waffles, in the artsy dining room.
 There are 28 ‘Cosy Rooms,’ 18 ‘Superior Rooms,’ 2 suites and 14 ‘Family Rooms,’ with extra bedrooms for the kids.

 Oostende is so much more than a ‘beach town.’
 In fact, we didn’t have nearly enough time to do all the things we wanted to during our weekend stay.
 We’ll definitely be returning to uncover even more reasons to visit Oostende, beyond the beach.